ryhan/fixie/Readme.md

 - `<a class="fixie"></a>` - Adds a randomly named link.

 ## Fixie.init()

-`fixie.init()` gives you fine-grained control over what fixie targets.
+Options
+- selector
+- imagePlaceHolder

 ### selector
-Select where you want filler content using CSS selectors.
+Instead of using classes, select where you want filler content using CSS selectors.

 Call
 ```